-2 boxes (1 linear ft.)View full finding aid
+2 boxes (1 linear ft.)View all digital View full finding aid

 Born in 1902, Carl Halpern grew up in the Bronx where he attended elementary school.
 Upon leaving school, he took several jobs, including shoe salesman and accounting clerk, before he was hired as an errand boy in 1917 at the Electro-Chemical Engraving Company.
 Halpern stayed with the company for more than 40 years, retiring as an Executive Vice President.

 The collection consists chiefly of materials relating to Halpern's tenure at Electro-Chemical Engraving Company, including company reports and inter-company memos, advertisements for products, and other materials related to the business.
 Of singular importance is Halpern's memoir, which intertwines his personal history with that of the company during the nearly five decades he was associated with the business.

 Special Collections and University Archives, University of Massachusetts Amherst Libraries